JJ/fl-homework/text/rub.md

 about to be rubbed.
 With lard.
 Or talc.

 "Don't be a stupid, Ted."
 Winnie said.
 "Lard.
-You could as well do it with spittle" She continuned rocking the baby in her hands.
+You could as well do it with spittle" She continued rocking the baby in her hands.
 She could have crushed that head without breaking a sweat.
 I know she can do that, that she can do.
 But, instead, she was humming and making an attempt at a smile that her face muscles refused to do.